longstone/js-ahv13/README.md

 - `node` (10 or higher) with `npm`

-You can then install the dependencies by running `npm install`.
+You can then install the dependencies by running `npm ci`.

 ### Test the code